radioactivebean0/sp23_cse168_finalproject/docs/final-project-report/src/report.md

 \text{flux area} = \text{direction} \cdot \text{light norm} \cdot \text{flux point}
 \\]

 Then we iteratively trace the path of the photon into the scene depositing the photon’s flux at the intersection with the scene, calculate bounce and modify the flux by the BRDF of the intersection, then repeat.
 To terminate the path we use Russian Roulette with a method derived from the PBR book.
 It uses the delta in the Y term in the flux of the photon to determine when to stop.
-The natural eyes respond more to green colors which is why Y is used _(or we thought so -- this could still be a bug in our renderer)_.
+The natural eyes respond more to green colors which is why Y is used.
+Or we thought so -- turns out that's the source of the random blobs in our results.
+The correct explanation is that Y refers to the Y in XYZ color space, which represents the brightness.
+Images of the bug are shown below.

 Each photon is traced serially since the current data structure used is not thread safe.
 This is one of the possible future improvements.